NicolaiHygino/bookstore-softdesign/README.md

 # Enjoy :)

-This project was created for a code challange for SoftDesign.
+This project was created for a SoftPlan code test

 ## Available Scripts